-Pursuant to the Farm-in agreement entered into with Evolution Mining Limited (Evolution) on 11 June 2014, Evolution is continuing to sole fund exploration expenditure of \$15 million over three years to earn a 65% interest (Stage 1 Farm-in) in Emmerson's tenement holdings in the TCMF.
-An option to spend a further \$10 million minimum, sole funded by Evolution over two years following the Stage 1 Farm-in, would enable Evolution to earn an additional 10% (Stage 2 Farm-in) of the tenement holdings.
-Emmerson is acting as manager during the Stage 1 Farm-in and is receiving a management fee during this period.
-Exploration expenditure attributable to the Stage 1 Farm-in to date is approximately \$11 million.
+Exploration in the TCMF is funded via a Farm-in agreement with Evolution Mining Limited (EVN), where EVN is sole funding exploration expenditure of \$15 million by 31 December 2017 to earn a 65% interest (Stage 1 Farm-in).
+EVN then has a further option to sole fund a further \$10 million over two years to earn an additional 10% (Stage 2 Farm-in).
+Emmerson is the operator and manager during the Stage 1 Farm-in.